What are tapeworms?

 New tapeworm medications and flea preventives are safe and effective.
 The prognosis for successful treatment is excellent.
 In most cases, prevention is successfully accomplished by using a monthly flea preventive.

-Are Dipylidium caninum tapeworms from my cat dangerous to my family or me?
+Are tapeworms from my cat dangerous to my family or me?

-Humans can become infected with tapeworms, although infection is rare because it is requires ingestion of a flea.
+Humans can become infected with Dipylidium caninum tapeworms, although infection is rare because it requires ingestion of a flea.
 Most reported cases have involved children living in less-than-ideal conditions.
-The risk for human infection with Dipylidium caninum is quite remote but does exist.
+The risk for human infection with this type of tapeworm is quite remote but does exist.

 What are the other tapeworms that can infect my cat?